mitchellmcm27/eclogite-tcg/README.md

 In most cases, you will use the `-c` argument to specifiy a bulk composition, provided that Perple_X data exist for it in the **perple_x/output/** folder (see below).
 The `-q` flag is useful for reducing computational time by avoiding unnecessarily large _Da_ values.

-The **parallel_experiment2.py** script will attempt to load the previous output from a **.pickle** file, if it exists.
+The **thickening_model** script will attempt to load the previous output from a **.pickle** file, if it exists.
 This is convenient for adding or modifying plots and other post-processing.
 To override this behavior, use the `-f` argument to force the model to re-calculate from scratch.

 ### Model output